masikol/preprocess16S/README.md

 Result files named '...16S.fastq.gz' and '...trash.fastq.gz' will be
     placed in the directory nested in directory, where this .py file is located.
 This result directory will be named 'preprocess16S_result...' and so on according to time script was ran.

+TODO:
+- get rid of unhandled SyntaxError in case of utilizing old python interpreter versions;
+- add ability to specify all required files and options via CL arguments;